gavin-robey/CarRentalService/README.md

 Sprint Retrospectives can be found in "docs/sprint_retrospective"

+Demo Videos can be found in "docs/4 screen capture video"

+Presentaion can be found in "docs/Presentation slides"

 ## Version-control procedures

 Each collaborator will fork and clone this repository to their own _github_ account.
 Whenever changes must be made to the repository, each collaborator will send a pull request to ensure any issues are montitored and controlled.